w3c/web-share-target/docs/interface.md

 ```

 The url_template member will contain placeholders for each field of the form
 "{field}".
-In addition, the template is relative to the manifest URL.
-Each
-placeholder in the template will be replaced with the value of the
+Each placeholder in the template will be replaced with the value of
-corresponding field, that has been shared by the source app.
-If a given field
+the corresponding field, that has been shared by the source app.
+If a given
-was not shared, its placeholder will be replaced with an empty string.
-An
+field was not shared, its placeholder will be replaced with an empty string.
-example url template is here:
+An example url template is here:

 ```json
 "share_target": {